ulthiel/NetatmoInflux/Readme.md

 # NetatmoInflux

 A [Python](https://www.python.org) script for importing [Netatmo](https://www.netatmo.com/) sensor data into an [InfluxDB](https://docs.influxdata.com/influxdb/) time series database.
-Using [Chronograf](https://docs.influxdata.com/chronograf/) you can then run complex data analysis and create beautiful dashboards like this one here:
+Using [Chronograf](https://docs.influxdata.com/chronograf/) or [Grafana](https://grafana.com) you can then run complex data analysis and create beautiful dashboards like this one here:

 ![dashboard](https://raw.githubusercontent.com/ulthiel/NetatmoInflux/master/doc/dashboard.jpg)

 What makes this script a bit more powerful than others, I think, is that you can manage your past locations conveniently (in case you moved cities) and that data will be tagged accordingly in the InfluxDB.
+Well, and I just wanted to learn this stuff...

 ## Installation